Happiness-Haengbok-Chung/Happiness-Haengbok-Chung.github.io/index.md

 ## About Me

-I am a MCS student at University of Illinois at Urbana-Champaign (UIUC).
-I recieved MS majoring in artificial intelligence (AI) from Seoul National University (SNU) under the guidance of Prof. Jae Sung Lee.
-I worked as post masters researcher in SNU under the guidance of Prof. Bohyung Han.
-I received BS in computer science from Ewha Womans University.
-I also did an internship in KAIST under the guidance of Prof. Jong Chul Ye.
+I am an MCS student at the University of Illinois at Urbana-Champaign (UIUC).
+I received an M.S. in Artificial Intelligence from Seoul National University (SNU), where I was advised by Prof. Jae Sung Lee.
+After graduation, I worked as a post-master's researcher at SNU under the guidance of Prof. Bohyung Han.
+I earned my B.S. in Computer Science from Ewha Womans University.
+I also completed a research internship at KAIST, working with Prof. Jong Chul Ye.

 ## Research Interests